H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 # 12. Neurobiological Architecture of Ms. Jarvis

-Carrie Kidd (Mamma Kidd) — Mount Hope, WV
+*Carrie Kidd (Mamma Kidd) — Mount Hope, WV*

 ## Why This Matters for Polymathmatic Geography

 This chapter turns neurobiological ideas into design patterns for a distributed AI that is accountable to specific communities.
 It supports:

-- **P1 – Every where is entangled** by tying memory, routing, and safety modules together as a single, interacting "brain" for Appalachian contexts, grounded in three PostgreSQL databases (`msjarvis` port 5433: 5,416,521 verified GBIM beliefs; `gisdb` port 5433: 13 GB PostGIS; `jarvis-local-resources-db` port 5435: community resources).
+- **P1 – Every where is entangled** by tying memory, routing, and safety modules together as a single, interacting "brain" for Appalachian contexts, grounded in three PostgreSQL databases (`msjarvis` port 5433 ★ restored: 5,416,521 verified GBIM beliefs; `msjarvisgis` port 5432 ★ confirmed: 91 GB PostGIS, 501 tables; `jarvis-local-resources-db` port 5435: community resources) and ChromaDB (port 8000 — ★ 40 collections, 6,675,442 vectors as of March 28, 2026 full audit).
 - **P3 – Power has a geometry** by mapping control and protection (prefrontal, pituitary, blood-brain barrier) onto explicit services and flows rather than hidden internals.
 - **P5 – Design is a geographic act** by using neurobiological metaphors to structure how Ms. Jarvis perceives, remembers, and responds to the lived realities of West Virginia.
-- **P12 – Intelligence with a ZIP code** by ensuring that hippocampal and qualia flows are fed by PostgreSQL GBIM, ChromaDB collections (port 8000, `chroma_data` volume), MountainShares, and local narratives, not abstract corpora alone.
+- **P12 – Intelligence with a ZIP code** by ensuring that hippocampal and qualia flows are fed by PostgreSQL GBIM, ChromaDB collections (port 8000, `chroma_data` volume — ★ 40 collections, 6,675,442 vectors), MountainShares, and local narratives, not abstract corpora alone.
 - **P16 – Power accountable to place** by making each metaphorical "brain structure" a glass-box component whose behavior can be tested, audited, and revised.

 This chapter belongs to the **Computational Instrument** tier: it specifies how neurobiology is reused as an organizing scaffold for Ms. Jarvis's spatially grounded, justice-oriented cognition.
-As of March 15, 2026 (commit `b90f9ff`), the neurobiological architecture operates within a 79-container production stack confirmed at 349.87s end-to-end across the 9-phase pipeline.
+As of March 28, 2026, the neurobiological architecture operates within a **96-container production stack** (★ all containers Up — zero Restarting, zero Exited) confirmed at ~436s end-to-end across the enhanced 9-phase pipeline.
+The baseline March 15 benchmark was 349.87s at commit `b90f9ff` (79 containers); subsequent additions brought the stack to 96 containers with Phase 1.45 community memory enrichment.

+> **★ Security posture — March 28, 2026:** All 96 containers are bound to `127.0.0.1`. `jarvis-i-containers` (8015) and `jarvis-memory` (8056) were corrected from `0.0.0.0` during the March 28 remediation sprint. `_auth()` confirmed present on all 4 sensitive routes in `ms_jarvis_memory.py`. `JARVIS_API_KEY` env var confirmed set. **96/96 containers Up — zero Restarting, zero Exited.**

+> **★ ChromaDB full audit — March 28, 2026:** 40 active collections, 6,675,442 total vectors. `spiritual_rag` deduplicated (−19,338 duplicate vectors). `psychological_rag` restored (968 docs). `msjarvis_docs` expanded (4,192 items).
+Required embedding model: `all-minilm:latest` (384-dim).

 ```
 ┌─────────────────────────────────────────────────────────────┐
 │ Neurobiological Architecture of Ms. Jarvis                  │
-│ (Production State: March 25, 2026)                          │
+│ (Production State: March 28, 2026)                          │
 ├─────────────────────────────────────────────────────────────┤
 │                                                              │
 │  User Input                                                  │